Amba's old estate farmhouse, the original estate line-rooms (tea-workers’ quarters) and 2 neighbouring bungalows

 for cultivating tea, coffee, cinnamon and a whole range of herbs and spices, fruits and vegetables.

-the production schedule, you may also be able to see how we hand-process our tea and other products
+you may also be able to see how we hand-process our tea and other products

 – and even try your hand at plucking and rolling your own batch of tea!